-Non-Certificate Program - Programme d'Etudes Politiques Annuel (PEPA)
+Non-Certificate Program - Programme d'Etudes Politique Semestriel (PEPS)

-Students who do not wish to pursue the Sciences Po Diploma Program (CEP) can opt to pursue the Programme d'Etudes Politiques Annuel (PEPA).
-Students who choose this option must select from a variety of elective courses and conférences de méthode for a maximum of 28 credits.
-The student's choice must include one or two conférences de méthode classes per semester and one of these must be " Français langue étrangère ".
+Students must select from a variety of elective courses (maximum of 7 courses) and conférences de méthode for a maximum of 18 credits.
+The student's choice must include one or two conférences de méthode classes and one of the two conferences de méthode must be " Français langue étrangère ".